victorquinn/memcache-plus/docs/flush.md

 ### Basic case

-Flush removes all stored values.
+Flush causes all items to expire.
+It does not free up or flush memory.

 ```javascript
 client